Frequently asked questions

 Before you start your search, write down wishes and relevant variables such as the amount of rent and consider where you’ll be willing to compromise: Does it have to be the 16th district?
 A balcony?
 Or an elevator leading to the second floor?
 Mark some requirements that are essential, but above all, it is important to adjust your own expectations: you will not find a 60 sqm apartment in the centre of Paris for 800 €.

 There are different suggestions as to when it is best to start looking for an apartment.
 Many people prefer to start only a few weeks before a moving date, others prefer to start earlier.
-Even if this means that for a certain period of time the old and new apartment will have to be paid at the same time.
+Even if this means that for a certain period the old and new apartment will have to be paid at the same time.
 As long as this double burden is financially possible, it is advantageous to start earlier rather than later, especially in a housing market like Paris.

 Before the first telephone call, put together a meaningful application folder (= dossier, detailed below).
 This dossier should be available from the moment you start your search; although, in most cases, it is sufficient to have scanned all the necessary documents so that you can email them to the relevant agency or landlord.

 It is also advisable to make ample use of the apps of the various providers.
 Set up a search in which budget, place of residence, etc. are defined and react quickly to push news or newsletters when an offer appeals to you.

 Most of the time, it is more advisable to pick up the phone than to leave an e-mail.
 It is easier to arrange visits and to get important key information.
 I recommend asking whether a guarantor is necessary or whether the landlord insists on a so-called “assurance loyer impayé“.
-In this case, prospective tenants without a permanent employment contract (“CDI“) and also self-employed persons with a manageable income can directly save an appointment for viewing - they are excluded from this option and have no chance of a rental contract.
+In this case, prospective tenants without a permanent employment contract ("CDI") and self-employed persons with a manageable income can directly save an appointment for viewing - they are excluded from this option and have no chance of a rental contract.